 Since Canada began tracking opioid-related deaths in 2016, over 40,000 lives have been lost to opioid toxicity.
 In fact, statistics from the Public Health Agency of Canada estimate that between

-Respiratory syncytial virus (RSV) in healthy individuals often presents with mild symptoms, but for infants and older adults, RSV can be dangerous.
-These vulnerable populations are at increased risk of
+Originally published in February 2025 and updated in October 2025 Respiratory syncytial virus (RSV) in healthy individuals often presents with mild symptoms, but for infants and older adults, RSV can

 Introduction and Disease State Background Some medical conditions develop silently, often without noticeable symptoms, until a serious complication occurs.
 One notable example is osteoporosis, a bone disease resulting from decreased